 Tomato Bisque

 I’d easily put this Tomato Bisque into my top 3 favorite soup recipes ever!
 It has an incredibly creamy, silky smooth texture, and rich tomato flavor.
-It’s fantastic on its own, or paired with Grilled Cheese or Brioche!
+It’s fantastic on its own, or paired with Grilled Cheese or Brioche, and it only takes 40 minutes to make, including all prep and simmering time.

-Not this one.
-This one checks off multiple boxes, being relatively quick, totally delicious, and make-ahead friendly.
+But not this one!
+This creamy tomato bisque checks off multiple boxes, being relatively quick, totally delicious, and make-ahead friendly.

 What’s Great About This Recipe

-To start the flavor base, crisp up a few slices of chopped bacon in a large soup pot:
+To start the flavor base, crisp up a few slices of chopped bacon in a large soup pot or dutch oven:

-- The crispy bacon makes for a great topper when we serve.
+The bacon here is important both because the bacon fat gives a nice flavor to the soup, and also because the crispy bacon makes for a great topper when we serve.

 Celery and onion form the flavor base